Welcome to our class page. We will regularly update our page so you can see the fun we are having and what the children in Nursery are learning about.

 Morning session- 8.30 am-11.30 am

 We offer a limited number of places of 30 hour Provision

 Children can bring a named water bottle to class each day.

 What we are learning this half term:

-Our P.E day is Thursday this half term
+Our P.E day is Monday and Thursday this half term

 Here is a list of books we will be reading in class this term and if you wanted to read them at home or borrow them from the library, your child will quickly become familiar with the stories.

 We have a library system in class where children can take home books on a daily basis.

 Below is a list of the nursery rhymes and counting rhymes we will be learning in nursery this term.